opendocsg/slw-judgments-backfill/2004_SGCA_11/report.md

  [I]f the decision of the question of construction in the circumstances of the particular case would add significantly to the clarity and certainty of English commercial law it would be proper to give leave ... bearing in mind always that a superabundance of citable judicial decisions arising out of slightly different facts is calculated to hinder rather than to promote clarity in settled principles of commercial law. [emphasis added]

 Where the issue relates to the interpretation of clauses in standard form contracts, this is usually an indication that it is not a “one-off” point.
-Where it does not involve the construction of the terms of an agreement, the approach set out by this court in _American Home Assurance Co v Hong Lam Marine Pte Ltd_ [1999] 3 SLR 682 at [29] is instructive:
+Where it does not involve the construction of the terms of an agreement, the approach set out by this court in _American Home Assurance Co v Hong Lam Marine Pte Ltd_ <span class="citation">[1999] 3 SLR 682</span> at [29] is instructive:

  Confronted with the problem of characterisation – as to whether a question of construction falls within or without either guideline – the better approach, suggests Thomas [in his Appeals from Arbitration Awards (Lloyd’s of London Press Ltd, 1999)], is not to embark on the exercise by first